The Blog

-Stunning Wild Swimming Locations in Scotland
+Stunning wild swimming locations in Scotland

 There’s nothing quite like a swim in nature.
 Wild swimming, sometimes known as outdoor or open water swimming, is an extra special watersport in Scotland.
 Here, it means gliding into a still loch in the shadows of Munros and castles, or slipping straight into the salty seas of the Atlantic Ocean or North Sea.